 - Try to avoid driving over standing water and deep snow, which can accumulate higher levels of road salt and other chemicals.

 - Wax your car before the winter hits to provide an extra layer of car paint protection.

 - Pay attention to your car’s finish and try to correct any paint chips that you notice to avoid greater damage in the future.

 Learn More about Winter Car Care with Sunrise Chevrolet

 If you’re not quite ready for winter, feel free to stop by Sunrise Chevrolet for all the help that you need to make it through the holiday season.
-Our talented team can fix up your car with everything from a quick oil change to a new set of winter tires.
+Our talented team can fix up your car with everything from a quick oil change to a new set of winter tires or car detailing.
 Still have questions?
 Contact us for more information about winterizing your vehicle or to get more expert advice on topics like OEM vs. aftermarket parts!